What is greenwashing? Why is it hard to spot?

 Sometimes brands knowingly make false marketing claims in hopes that no one will catch them.
 The way to uncover the lies is by seeking proof for these claims.
 If something sounds too general, or too good to be true, try to investigate or reach out to the brand with your questions.

-Some fast fashion brands highlight their eco-friendly lines, whereas other fast fashion brands are doing nothing.
+When you think of fast fashion brands making an environmental impact, H&M might come to mind.
+It highlights its eco-friendly lines, whereas other fast fashion brands are doing nothing.

-But when you consider the scale of smaller eco-friendly collections compared to a brand's overall production, the impact is usually quite small and the fast fashion industry still needs to be transformed.
+But when you consider the scale of H&M’s smaller eco-friendly Conscious collection compared to its overall production, the impact is quite small and the fast fashion industry still needs to be transformed.